mirzak/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

 ![Upload web page](Image_13.png)

-Click the **UPLOAD** button to upload the file that was created in previous step.
+Click the **UPLOAD** button to upload the file that you created in the previous step.

 ![Upload web page](Image_14.png)